 You’ll find the Tourist Office in the historic centre of Dijon at 11 Rue des Forges.
-Opening hours are listed here.
+Opening hours are listed on the Tourist Office website.

-Listed below are five chambres d’hôtes (the equivalent of the English Bed and Breakfast) where you’ll find a warm, friendly welcome and personal service.
+Listed below are four chambres d’hôtes (the equivalent of the English Bed and Breakfast) where you’ll find a warm, friendly welcome and personal service.

 Where to eat in Dijon

 There is a full range of cafés, bakeries, supermarkets and speciality food stores in Dijon—as you’d expect in any large town (population 150,000).